 One of the gentlemen Clarence brought with him from Richardson was Al Hilgenberg.
 He considered himself to be a lathe operator and not merely a punch press foreman.
 He pleaded with Moose to get some turning.
 Why can't we make gear blanks?

 Metal blanks you can cut from steel rod; phenolic blanks you have to cut from sheet stock so the gear data runs perpendicular to the laminations of the phenolic sheet.
-Moore Addison already had a sheet grinder that could grind the news print off a newspaper.
-You grind the phenolic sheet on both sides flat and parallel to dimension.
-This eliminates the facing of both sides of each gearblank; a sheet yields several hundred gears.
-Therefore, a substantial savings to the customer ensues.
-Also, the gear industry requires even more precision machining and record keeping than the punch press industry.
-And Moore Addison did, and still does, both.
+Moore-Addison already had a sheet grinder that could grind the news print off a news paper.
+You sand the phenolic sheet on both sides and eliminate the facing operations of individual gearblanks; a sheet yields several hundred gears.
+Also, the gear industry requires even more precision than the punch press industry.

 Moose was surprised at how much gear business there was in the Chicago area.
-Moore Addison soon became the focal point for all of the phenolic gears in the Midwest.
+Moore-Addison soon became the focal point for all of phenolic gears in the Midwest.
 Chris Holland, one of Moose's three sons, came to work "at the shop" during his high school years.
-He hated working in the shop unlike his older brother.
+He hated working in the shop.
 He told Moose he'd contact every gear manufacture in the USA.
-The next summer Chris came back; he followed up; business developed.
+The next summer Chris came back; he followed up; business ensued.

-Circuit boards became more sophisticated; the punching industry contracted; more and more gearblank business arose.
+Circuit boards became more sophisticated; the punching industry contracted; more and more gearblank business was developed.
 And gears are made in more than just phenolic.
-Moore Addison was now working in other plastics.
+Moore-Addison was now working in other plastics.

 Moose in his last days at Taylor, was working with the Chicago Transit Authority to replace the wooden insulators associated with the third rail current collector assembly.
 Chicago was the most ambitious city in maintaining these assemblies rather than have the manufacturer refurbish them.
-It was the "give the voters jobs" kind of thinking.
-Taylor Fibre couldn't develop the project because they had fired their man in Chicago.
-The work ended up at Moore Addison.
-These were precision high voltage electro-mechanical insulation parts.
+It was the "keep the voters working" kind of thinking.
+Taylor Firbre couldn't keep up the project because they had fired their man on site.
+And Moose brought it home.
+Here again, these were precision parts.
 And, it turns out, there are other manufacturers that require high voltage insulation.
 Another market develops.

-But this was work for machine shops with mills and lathes as opposed to a punch press house.
+But this was work for mills as opposed to punch presses or lathes.
 About this time OSHA stopped by and was aghast at how the punch presses were running so close to people operating other machines.
 Clarence solved the problem.
-He gave away the punch presses and the work to a Richardson pal who set up his own shop a mile away.
+He gave away the machines and the work to a Richardson pal who set up his own shop a mile away.
 Both businesses were more successful interacting apart than under the same roof.
-And Moore Addison got some more mills and routers to produce the electro-mechanical insulation parts.
+And they got some more mills and routers to produce the mechanical insulation parts.

-Moore Addison was now a full service precision machine shop with a pretty good reputation for full value = precision parts + on time delivery + attractive pricing.
+Moore-Addison was now a full service precision machine shop with a pretty good reputation for full value: good price, accurate parts and on time delivery.
 And Clarence and Moose got old.
 Clarence had a son who worked at the shop from its inception.
 Moose had a son, Jim, who wanted to be an orchestral musician and have a family.
 Clarence hired him so things would be even.
 And three months later, Tom Champion, the son-in-law of one of Clarence's good friends in the shop joined the firm.
 He had been working in real estate, but the market took a dive in 1976.
 Jim and Tom worked their way through the shop: Jim rising in sales and Tom in production.
-Danny Champion joined his older brother after working several years in a machine shop in their ancestral home of Fayette, Alabama.
+Dan Champion joined his brother after working several years in a machine shop in their ancestral home of Fayette, Alabama.